 The museum is a registered charity.
-It is open because of the generosity of Newtown and Llanllwchaiarn Town Council in housing the museum and opening it during the year.
+It is open because of the generosity of Newtown and Llanllwchaiarn Town Council who open it for us.

 Changes and improvements, as well as running costs, are funded through donations from supporters and specific funding which museum trustees apply for.
 Current projects include digitising and transcribing some unique Owen letters in our collection, updating signage and interpretation in the museum, and working with the Town Council and the Sarah Brisco Trust to restore the wonderful Arts and Crafts building which houses the museum and the Council.

 The trustees and officers of the museum are unpaid volunteers who give their time and energy to preserve the memory of Robert Owen and increase awareness of his ideas today.
 We are looking for additional trustees and officers to help the museum on the next leg of its journey, so please contact us if you wish to get involved.

 If you wish to make a donation, we will be very appreciative.
 If you you are a UK taxpayer, we can recover an additional 25p for every £1 you donate, through the HMRC gift aid scheme.
 Please contact us, if you wish us to send a gift aid form.

 You can donate a gift here or by clicking the link below.
 Thank you.